 The Robert McLaughlin Gallery

 The Robert McLaughlin Gallery (RMG) is the largest public art gallery in Durham Region.
 We believe that art cultivates connected and caring communities.
-As an artist-centered and community-oriented public art gallery in Durham Region, we bring people from diverse backgrounds together to engage with art that inspires new perspectives, generates meaningful conversations, and creates a sense of belonging.
+As an artist-centered and community-oriented public art gallery in Durham Region, we bring people from diverse backgrounds together to engage with art that inspires new perspectives, generates meaningful conversations and creates a sense of belonging.
 We build relationships with diverse artists and communities through art.
-The RMG works in collaboration with artists, partners, and audiences to present dynamic and inspiring collections, exhibitions, and programs in an inclusive and equitable environment.
+The RMG works in collaboration with artists, partners, and audiences to present dynamic and inspiring collections, exhibitions and programs in an inclusive and equitable environment.

-Today, the RMGâs collection of over 4,700 works focuses on telling the continuing story of Canadian abstraction.
+Today, the RMG’s collection of over 4,700 works focuses on telling the continuing story of Canadian abstraction.
 Each year we present Permanent Collection exhibitions alongside special exhibitions of contemporary art and artists.
 We prioritize engaging diverse audiences in new and familiar ways through our programming.
 We foster community connections and partnerships to create a greater sense of belonging.
 We reimagine the gallery, making space for all.
-Annually, we welcome 38,000 visitors and 10,000 participants to engage in our: exhibitions, education programs, volunteering opportunities, event spaces, shop, artist-in-residence program, and digital programming.
-Admission to the RMG is FREE and we typically offer over 100 free public programs each year.
+Annually, we welcome 38,000 visitors and 10,000 participants to engage with us and what we offer.

-LeuWebb Projects
+About LeuWebb Projects

 LeuWebb Projects is the creative union between artists Christine Leu and Alan Webb, through which they apply their professional design backgrounds to produce moments of beauty in the public realm.
 Since 2011, they have created more than 20 site-specific artworks across the world.
-With each piece, Leu and Webb summon their shared artistic and architectural expertise in exploring how a siteâs qualities can serve as metaphors for storytelling and critical discourse.
+With each piece, Leu and Webb summon their shared artistic and architectural expertise in exploring how a site’s qualities can serve as metaphors for storytelling and critical discourse.

 Art and architecture share an integral relationship, meeting at many points including visual, spatial and tactile expression.
 The unique approach of LeuWebb Projects lives within the space shared by art and architecture, their practice fueling hybrid forms and new directions within the contemporary visual arts tradition.
 Light, texture and sound are key components of their practice that they weave together through the innovative use of materials and responsive technologies to create art that is not only seen, but also experienced.

-Brook McIlroy
+About Brook McIlroy

 Brook McIlroy is an award-winning landscape architecture, planning, urban design, and architecture firm with offices in Toronto, Thunder Bay, and Winnipeg.
 As a unique, multi-disciplinary practice, we design projects as whole environments, addressing all scales and facets from community visions to detailed design and construction administration of parks, streets, buildings, and infrastructure.
 Over 21 years, we have worked extensively with municipalities, post-secondary institutions, and private developers in the design and creation of streetscapes, parks, public art, waterfronts, and design guidelines.
 Our progressive focus on the public realm and placemaking cerates lively, people-oriented spaces that combine landscape architecture with cultural interpretation and programming.